JustAn0therDev/JustAn0therDev/README.md

-### I am a programmer currently working with fullstack web development.
-Most of my projects use Python and/or C#.
+### I am a programmer currently working with "Fullstack" web development.